Nation and Destiny: Part list

 Some parts are said to be censored, as they were not aired on television during chronological airings of the series.
 Days where a censored part was to be aired featured a regular film until a non-censored part was scheduled to air.
 As they are censored, information on their creative staff is also unknown.
-Other films including the series Unsung Heroes have been censored during the transition of power between Kim Jong Il and Kim Jong Un.
+Other films including the series Unsung Heroes have been censored during the transition of power from Kim Jong Il to Kim Jong Un.

+Music

+The use of South Korean popular songs was part of a "mosquito-net strategy", whereby it was hoped the North Korean public would be immunised to the culture of the outside world by gradual exposure.